Infowars: Bankruptcy and proposed acquisition

 The original website was restored on the morning of November 15 by Jones, who told viewers that Murray had improperly shut it down before the sale was finalized, and posted on Twitter the next day that the sale "never happened".
 On November 18, Jones sued Murray and some Sandy Hook families, accusing them of colluding to arrange the acceptance of a "flagrantly non-compliant Frankenstein bid" and asking the judge to halt the sale.
 Lopez rejected the sale on December 10, ruling that an auction did not result in the best bids possible, but rejecting Jones's claims of "collusion" in the auction.

-On February 5, 2025, Judge Christopher Lopez ruled that Infowars assets could no longer be auctioned off as Infowarss parent company, Free Speech Systems, was no longer in bankruptcy.
+On February 5, 2025, Lopez ruled that Infowars assets could no longer be auctioned off as Infowarss parent company, Free Speech Systems (FSS), was no longer in bankruptcy.
 He allowed only for the sale of Jones's ownership stake in FSS.
 After the federal bankruptcy case ended, the Sandy Hook families took their case against InfoWars to state court, and on August 13, 2025, a state judge ordered all of the website's physical and intellectual property to be turned over to a court-appointed receiver for liquidation to pay the families.
 A lawyer for Jones did not comment when contacted by The New York Times.

+The Infowars website appears as a blank page stating "Off Air" on April 30, 2026.

+On April 20, 2026, Global Tetrahedron announced a new licensing deal for the Infowars website pending approval by a state district court judge; the company said it would oust Jones and turn Infowars into a satirical comedy website under the direction of Tim Heidecker.

+On April 30, a Texas appeals court panel blocked the takeover, citing objections raised by Jones's legal team.
+Jones characterized the ruling as a "massive victory", but both Jones and Collins said that Infowars would have to cease broadcasting by midnight because no one had paid the state-appointed receiver to rent the studio and website.
+The website went offline that night after Jones posted what The Daily Beast described as a "tirade" criticizing Collins, Trump, and other "enemies" and declaring that "We commit ourselves to God in this holy fight".
+Jones continued to post content on other online platforms.
+The Onion said its legal team would continue efforts to take control of the website, and it continued selling Infowars-themed merchandise.

+In a court filing on May 5, the families accused Jones of improperly transferring Infowars assets—alleged to include five years worth of Infowars content and possibly physical studio fixtures—to Alex Jones Live in a ploy to prevent the families from collecting judgments against Jones and FSS.
+The filing attributes the removal of all content from the Infowars website to Jones rather than the court-appointed receiver.
+The Austin American-Statesman could not reach the receiver for comment.